Home

 Dubya ushers in the new year with a repeat offense that he refuses to retire, White House, Jan.
 6, 2008

-TOP OF PAGE DubyaSpeak.com: The Web's Best Source for George Bush Quotes and Bushisms.Copyright 2001-08 DUBYASPEAK.COM.
+(back to top) DubyaSpeak.com: The Web's Best Source for George Bush Quotes and Bushisms.Copyright 2001-24 DubyaSpeak.com.
 All rights reserved.